ssunkissed/ssunkissed/README.md

 ╰

 ╭
-♡ I may be quiet and akward at first but if I get comfortable around you i'll be freaky and yap alot !!
+♡ I may be quiet and akward at first but if I get comfortable around you i'll be freaky and yap alot !! , I have trust issues.
 ╰

 ╭